 These brands undoubtedly strive to convey a friendly message through campaigns and products featuring Chinese elements, but too often reception is an embarrassment.

-3 examples of advertising campaigns criticized by Chinese
+Examples of advertising campaigns criticized by Chinese over the past years

 When brands try to create a buzz … positive ….

 The campaign of Dolce and Gabbana spark the controversy over the social media of China.